KaeloLentsoe/Terminal-Notes/January 20, 2025/Break down .md

 #  The basics of using the terminal with examples of common commands and scenarios:

-Sure!
-Let’s break down the basics of using the terminal with examples of common commands and scenarios:

----

 ### **1. Navigating the File System**
 #### **Commands:**
 - `pwd` (Print Working Directory): Displays your current location in the file system.